 Lamb’s Quarter Filo Pie

-based on Spinach Borek at Elra’s Baking1/2 c. pine nuts
+based on Spinach Borek at Elra’s Baking

 Olive oil